Diabetes Foot Health

 Top End | Big Rivers | East Arnhem | Diabetes Foot Project

-Established in 2020 as a joint partnership with the South Australian Health and Medical Research Institute SAMRHI Aboriginal and Torres Strait Islander Diabetes-related Foot Complications Program in conjunction with Danila Dilba Health Service, Miwatj Health Aboriginal Corporation, Katherine West Health Board and NT Health.
+Established in 2020 as a joint partnership with the South Australian Health and Medical Research Institute (SAHMRI) Aboriginal and Torres Strait Islander Diabetes-related Foot Complications Program in conjunction with Danila Dilba Health Service, Miwatj Health Aboriginal Corporation, Katherine West Health Board and NT Health.

 Top End | Big Rivers | East Arnhem | Diabetes Foot Project is led by the Aboriginal Community-Controlled Health Sector, and coordinated by AMSANT with key stakeholders including service providers.
 Based on a baseline report to better understand the determinants, burden and impact of diabetes foot disease as well as the available services, and to identify gaps in the system our Regional Oversight Committee developed an implementation plan to increase access to multi-disciplinary services, enhance service integration to achieve better continuity of care, improve and trial new service models and enhance the existing workforce capacity and capability through addressing skills, knowledge gaps and advocate for additional investment into podiatry, allied health and primary health care.